-Suits bought directly out of the store without any fittings, are made as a one-size fit to all, similar to bow-ties.
+Suits bought directly from a store without any fittings, are made as a one-size fit to all, just like bow ties.
 So even if it never comes off, adjusting it through the night may become more hassle than it’s worth.

 Classing it up a little bit from the clip-on is the pre-tied.
 The fun thing about this type is that it has the same effortless features of the previous type but is better suited to go with all types of suits.